balenaltd/handbook/Flowdock.md

 * #incident or #reliability sends an email to Front’s D/Reliability inbox
 * #processfail, #processincident or #process sends an email to Front’s /Process inbox and will be discussed at the Process Call.

-For a hint on supported hashtags, you can ask [Hubot](https://github.com/balena-io/hubot-as-mainbot) in a thread (e.g.):

-    Hubot, show me your hashtags
+As we actively build on the list of hashtags we use, there are many more, so feel free to ask [Hubot](https://github.com/balena-io/hubot-as-mainbot) which hashtags are used at the specific flow you are interested in by typing: `Hubot, show me your hashtags`.
+Remember that Hubot needs to be added to the flow for the hashtags to work!

-Please keep in mind that the message that contains the hashtag should have all the info of the incident.
+Please keep in mind that the message that contains the hashtag should have all the info required.
 Sterile hashtags with up-arrows won’t work.

 ## Your first message
 Now that you are an expert on Flowdock :) it's time for your first meeting with the team.
 You'll be introduced in the public flow by the balenista assisting with your onboarding.

-Following the customary greetings it would be great if you took the time to create and send a brief intro of yourself as your first task.
+Following the customary greetings, it would be great if you took the time to create and send a brief intro of yourself as your first task.
 You may include any details you wish about yourself, family, work, interests or anything else you deem appropriate.

 ## Changing the look and feel
 Petros has created a CSS file to remove some of the clutter from the Flowdock interface.
 To use, install the [Stylebot extension](https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha?hl=en) (if using Chrome -- is there one for Firefox?) and use this CSS file: https://gist.github.com/petrosagg/2d3c53a9d0ba5dcd7887eaad635ad87d